danbz/aesthetic-programming/source/4-DataCapture/Readme.md

 *Figure 4.6: Screenshot of Voice & Audio activity*

 ### 4.9.6 Health tracker
-Within the domain of health and well being, one can find a growing trend of quantified self - a phenomenon of self-tracking with technology.
+Within the domain of health and well-being, one can find a growing trend of quantified self - a phenomenon of self-tracking with technology.
 Data such as movement, steps, heart rate and even sleep pattern can be traced and analyzed easily with software behind the use of wearable devices and gagets.

 ![](ch4_5.png)